 Turkish novelist Alev Alatli's series of books Schrödinger's Cat, written in 2000 and 2001, inspired Culpa Innata's storyline.

-- "Culpa Innata: Презумпция виновности" -- Russian title
+- "Culpa Innata: Презумпция виновности" -- Russian spelling

 Part of the Following Groups